TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Proposed Method

 In general, feature alignment is more challenging in image inpainting than in existing reference-based restoration tasks for the following reasons: 1) sorely relying on the information surrounding the holes leads to distorted image features, preventing accurate feature alignment between the corrupted and reference images; 2) the structures and semantic compositions of holes should be transferred from the reference image and be harmonized with the existing surroundings.
-To address the problem of aligning corresponding image content with large holes, the reference embedding procedure is featured with two new modules to align the reference-image features with that of the corrupted image in a global-to-local manner.
-At the global level, the reference patch alignment (Ref-PA) module is proposed to coarsely align the patch embedded from the reference image towards the input image by deformable convolution~\cite{Deform}, and then to transfer the style of reference-image features towards that of the corrupted-image features to achieve style harmonization.
-At the local level, since the global alignment on distorted features may result in inaccurate alignment in some local areas, we propose a reference patch transformer (Ref-PT) module with a multi-head reference-attention mechanism to further refine misaligned contents by utilizing the small-patch-size features from the mini-patch embedding to extract more details.
+To address the problem of aligning corresponding image content with large holes, the reference embedding procedure is featured with two new modules to align the features of the reference image with that of the corrupted image in a local-to-global manner.
+At the local level, the reference patch alignment (Ref-PA) module is proposed to coarsely align the patch embedded from the reference image towards the input image by deformable convolution~\citep{Deform} and then to transfer the style of reference-image features towards that of the corrupted-image features to achieve style harmonization.
+At the global level, since the local alignment on distorted features may result in inaccurate alignment in some local areas, we propose a reference patch transformer (Ref-PT) module with a multi-head reference-attention mechanism to further refine misaligned contents by utilizing the small-patch-size features from the mini-patch embedding to extract more details.